thomasjbradley/markbot/README.md

 - Git
 - Nu HTML validator (JAR)
 - CSS validator (JAR)
+- LanguageTool (JAR)

-The `vendor` folder should contain a bunch of JAR files for the HTML validator and the CSS validator.
+The `vendor` folder should contain a bunch of JAR files for the HTML validator, the CSS validator and LanguageTool.

 ##### HTML validator